PHI-Toolkit/jupyterhub-deploy-docker-localhost/README.md

 > `$ ./create-certs.sh`

+### Using a Domain Name
+If you want to use your own domain name, obtain one from a domain name registrar.
+You will use this domain name to replace instances of "mydomain.com" in configuration files below.

 ### Obtain "Lets Encrypt" SSL Certificate
 If using JupyterHub with a domain name, open the `letsencrypt-certs.sh` bash script with a text editor (e.g., nano) and edit the first few lines (lines 3, 4 and 5):

-* For the line below, replace "mydomain.com" with your domain name, "e.g., example.com"
+* For the line below, replace "mydomain.com" with your domain name, "e.g., example.com", that you obtained from a domain name registrar:
 > `export JH_FQDN="mydomain.com"`
 * For the line below, replace email address with your email address
 > `export JH_EMAIL="myname@mydomain.com"`